 Locating Katie Mitchell in the Stanislavskian tradition

 Katie Mitchell is widely recognised as one of Britain’s greatest living theatre directors.
-The Guardian newspaper has called her “the closest thing Britain has to a genuine auteur” (The Guardian, 9 February, 2014).
-Lisa Peck summarises her career clearly and succinctly:
+The Guardian newspaper has called her “the closest thing British theatre has to a genuine auteur.”Lisa Peck summarises her career clearly and succinctly:

 From 1990 to 1993 she directed her company, Classics on a Shoestring, and in the decade that followed she was appointed as an Associate Director to the Royal Court, the RSC and the National Theatre.
 Over the last decade Mitchell has made more work in Germany, Austria and France, countries that champion experimental work.

-With Mike Alfreds, Mitchell is one of the only established British theatre directors who explicitly, publically and consciously position themselves as directing with a Stanislavskian methodology.
+With Mike Alfreds, Mitchell is one of the only established British theatre directors who explicitly, publicly and consciously position themselves as directing with a Stanislavskian methodology.
 As David Shirley writes, Mitchell is “renowned for her rigorous application of a Stanislavskian approach” and “unequivocal in her endorsement of and commitment to the methods he developed.”
 As Emma Cole puts it, “Mitchell’s directorial approach is explicitly based upon the teachings of Konstantin Stanislavski.”
 Mitchell is keen, however, to distance herself from Stanislavski’s early period when emotion memory played an important role and from Lee Strasberg’s American Method:

 Everything comes directly from late Stanislavski.
 But not early Stan (sic): not the ‘emotional memory’ section, more the ‘physical actions’ section, which he discovered later on, so not the Method.

-In her book The Director’s Craft she writes that the techniques she uses were developed through reading Stanislavski’s writings, through observation of Lev Dodin’s rehearsal process and through classes that she undertook with Tatiana Olear and with Elen Bowman.
+In her book The Director’s Craft Mitchell writes that the techniques she uses were developed through reading Stanislavski’s writings, through observation of Lev Dodin’s rehearsal process and through classes that she undertook with Tatiana Olear and with Elen Bowman.
 Jonathan Pitches traces the Russian lineages of these practitioners - a line from Stanislavski to Maria Knebel to Sam Kogan to Elen Bowman and a line from Stanislavski to Boris Zon to Lev Dodin to Tatiana Olear.
-While the techniques that Mitchell describes in her book The Director’s Craft are rooted in what she learned from these people, I would argue that her techniques and the ways in which she defines and applies them are distinctively her own.
+While the techniques that Mitchell describes in her book are rooted in what she learned from these people, I would argue that her techniques and the ways in which she defines and applies them are distinctively her own.
 In 2011 she said “We are quite close to Stanislavski, a few generations … I do pure Tatiana and Tatiana does pure Dodin and Dodin does pure Stanislavski, I mean there will be little modifications.”
 This slippage from “pure” to “little modifications” is revealing.
 I would argue that these “little modifications” are significant and worthy of study.
-As writes, “there is no sense in which Mitchell could be described as a Stanislavskian fundamentalist.
+As Shirley writes, “there is no sense in which Mitchell could be described as a Stanislavskian fundamentalist.
 Indeed, rather than simply replicate his approach, she has consistently sought to refine and adapt his work.”
 I would argue that one of Mitchell’s most significant “little modifications” is around Events.
 Understanding these modifications and the impact that they have is important not merely because of their effects on Mitchell’s own significant oeuvre but because, in her role as pedagogue she has influenced a whole generation of British directors and actors.

 Katie Mitchell as pedagogue